• Home

 I need to have €300K in investments which will yield €12K (or 4%) yearly.

-After 6 months unpaid sabbatical, I concluded that I needed to revisit initial projection of €300k for financial independence.
+After 6 months of unpaid sabbatical, I concluded that I needed to revisit my initial projection of €300k for financial independence.
 If I want to live a good life beyond the basics, I would need at least twice as much before I can announce financial independence.

 The €1000 monthly budget covers well the accommodation, utilities, groceries, sports, cosmetics and personal care items.